Charles de Gaulle famously complained:

 This was maybe a laughable statement back in the early 1900s, but now that we easily outstrip the French in the production of cheeses – and are finding ourselves increasingly ungovernable, thank you Brexit – perhaps it is time to start taking it a little bit more seriously.
 According to the British Cheese Board (the promotional and educational body for British cheese) there are now over 700 named cheeses currently produced in the UK.
 This is at least 100 more than in France.

-Over thirty of them have been featured on Saucy Dressings, from the Oxford Isis, “a Mohammed Ali of a cheese”, through to Simon Raine’s hard-to-find Brie de Weardale.
+Over thirty of them have been featured on Saucy Dressings, from the Oxford Isis, “a Mohammed Ali”, through to Simon Raine’s hard-to-find Brie de Weardale.
 And there are hundreds more yet to try.
 The British artisan cheesemaking industry is booming, with the number of cheesemakers rising over the past five years.
 And although they might be relatively new (at least in comparison to their French counterparts) they’re often based on traditional methods.

-The Bath Soft Cheese Company (which produces the award-winning Wyfe of Bath cheese) began making cheese some twenty-five years ago.
+The Bath Soft Cheese Company (which produces the award-winning Wyfe of Bath) began making cheese some twenty-five years ago.
 Looking for a way to supplement their dairy business, the Padfield family dug out their grandmother’s recipe collection and found a traditional method for making soft cheese.
-It had quite the seal of approval – Lord Nelson’s father had sent his son two similarly made Bath Soft Cheeses in 1801 and the appreciative recipient noted in his journal that it was definitely a cheese to savour.
+It had quite the seal of approval – Lord Nelson’s father had sent his son two similarly made Bath Soft Cheeses in 1801 and the appreciative recipient noted in his journal that it was definitely one to savour.

 While our cheese may be making us increasingly ungovernable, there’s no denying that it is giving us plenty of options in case of a no deal Brexit.
 Blessed are the cheesemakers, indeed.